SSWConsulting/SSW.Rules.Content/rules/follow-naming-conventions-for-tests-and-test-projects/rule.md

 ```
 **Figure: The naming convention is effective – it encourages developers to clearly define the expected result upfront without requiring too much verbosity**

+Think of this as 3 parts, separated by underscores:
+- GIVEN (Condition, e.g. Country is Australia)
+- WHEN (SUT, e.g. Checkout)
+- THEN (Should, e.g. Add 10% tax)

 ssw.com.au/rules/follow-naming-conventions-for-tests-and-test-projects/

 The following test names use the naming convention: